Thomassky28/Lancr/README.md

 ## Customer Features:

-* When users sign up as customers, they are able to book and prepay the services.
+* When users sign up as customers, they can book and prepay the services.

 !["user-prepay"](https://github.com/neenus/Lancr/blob/master/doc/User-prepay.gif)

-* Customer dashboard shows order lists.
+* Customer can see their order lists.

 !["Customer-dashboard"](https://github.com/neenus/Lancr/blob/master/doc/customer-dashboard.gif)

 ## Service-provider Features:

-* When users sign up as service-providers, they are able to upload biography.
+* When users sign up as service-providers, they need to upload biography information.

 !["upload-bio"](https://github.com/neenus/Lancr/blob/master/doc/upload-bio.gif)

-* When users sign up as service-providers, they are able to creat a new service.
+* As service-providers, they are able to post a work and set available time.

 !["Provider-create-service"](https://github.com/neenus/Lancr/blob/master/doc/Provider-create-service.gif)

-* Service-provider dash-board shows states that services have been booked or not booked yet.
+* Service-provider can check if their services have been booked or not.

 !["provider-dashboard"](https://github.com/neenus/Lancr/blob/master/doc/provider-dashboard.gif)